 Whether you need to hunker down for a long layover or hustle between terminals to catch your next flight, these global hubs provide a stellar transportation experience.

 Airports can strongly impact our impressions of a trip — for better or worse.
 The experience is heightened when flying internationally since you either have several hours to kill or a very brief window of time to make a connection.
 As indicated by our readers’ comments, both fundamentals (efficiency of security, accessibility) and amenities (dining, spas, entertainment options) can make a big difference.
 Hubs in Asia and the Middle East excel in both areas, according to T+L readers, who awarded airports in those two regions seven out of the 10 spots on this year’s list.

-Every year for our World’s Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top hotels, resorts, cities, islands, cruise ships, spas, airlines, and more.
-Airports were rated on access, check-in and security, restaurants and bars, shopping, and design.
+Every year for the World’s Best Awards survey, Travel + Leisure asks readers to weigh in on travel experiences around the globe — to share their opinions on the top hotels, resorts, cities, islands, cruise ships, spas, airlines, and more.
+Since 2013, we’ve asked readers to cast their votes for their favorite hubs across the world, rating airports on access, check-in/security, restaurants/bars, shopping, and design.